rifah07/Financial-Tracker-Suite__Backend/stepsofProject.md

 47. In models folder, duplicate the users.model.js and rename as transactions.model.js and update the file.
 48. Add the model route in app.js.
 49. Add transactionRoute file and add the route in app.js.
-50. CReate new folder, "controllers" inside transactions folder and create a new file as 'addIncome.js".
+50. Create new folder, "controllers" inside transactions folder and create a new file as 'addIncome.js".
 51. Write code in addIncome.js.
 52. Run point 9 in terminal.
 53. Add code in addIncome.js.